cspray/annotated-container/docs/how-to/02-bootstrap-your-container.md

 #### Changing Resolved Paths

 By default, boostrapping expects all the path fragments in your configuration to be in the root of your project.
-You can have explicit control over which absolute path is used by implementing a `Cspray\AnnotatedContainer\BootstrappingDirectoryResolver` and passed to `$directoryResolver` contruct argument.
+You can have explicit control over which absolute path is used by implementing a `Cspray\AnnotatedContainer\Bootstrap\BootstrappingDirectoryResolver` and passed to `$directoryResolver` contruct argument.

 ```php
 <?php declare(strict_types=1);